-RRTs are composed of representatives from U.S. federal agencies, the State of Maine, and/or Native American Tribes, as listed below.
+RRTs are composed of representatives from U.S. federal agencies, as listed below, states (Minnesota in the Region 5 RRT and Montana and North Dakota in the Region 8 RRT) and Native American Tribes.
 RRTs are primarily preparedness, planning and support organizations.
 Their function is fully described in the National Oil and Hazardous Substances Pollution Contingency Plan.